-History of National Peanut Butter and Jelly Day
+National Peanut Butter and Jelly Day History

 The origins of National Peanut Butter and Jelly Day are unknown, but it comes as no surprise that somebody thought this classic sandwich deserves a whole day in its honor.

-In fact, peanut butter and jelly sandwiches are so beloved in the United States, that peanut butter and jelly have been on the US Army's military ration list since World War II.
+In fact, peanut butter and jelly sandwiches are so loved in the United States, that it has been on the US Army's military ration list since World War II.

-How to Celebrate National Peanut Butter and Jelly Day
+Celebrate National Peanut Butter and Jelly Day

 Relieve your childhood by making yourself a peanut butter and jelly sandwich just like the ones you used to eat.
 A great bit of nostalgia.

 You can also try something new, and look up different PB&J recipes that you can make, such as French toast, cupcakes, cookies, and, pancakes.
 You are sure to find something to please you!